DhytoDev/dhytodev/README.md

-# Hi, I'm Fordyta Abubakar a.k.a @dhytodev 👋
+# Hi There, I'm Fordyta Abubakar a.k.a @dhytodev 👋

 <!--
 **DhytoDev/dhytodev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.